10 Myths About Lead in Drinking Water

 Truth: Public schools, daycares, churches and water fountains across the nation are testing positive for lead-contaminated drinking water, some at exceedingly high levels.
 In Massachusetts, 50 percent of more than 40,000 tests confirmed lead in schools’ water.
 In Indiana, 61 percent of almost 1,000 schools had elevated levels, and lead was found in more than half of San Francisco’s public schools.
 In Texas, 71 percent of schools tested positive for lead in their drinking water.* What’s worse, most schools are not even being tested.
 Roughly 90 percent of schools and daycares across the country are not required to test under the EPA’s Lead and Copper Rule.

 Truth: There are about 75 million homes across the country built before 1980, meaning they’re most likely to contain some lead plumbing.
 That’s more than half of the country’s housing units, according to the Census Bureau.
-Reuters recently identified 3,810 neighborhood areas across the country with recorded childhood lead poisoning rates at least double those found across Flint, Michigan, during the peak of the water contamination crisis between 2014-2015.
+Reuters recently identified 3,810 neighborhood areas across the country with recorded childhood lead poisoning rates at least double those found across Flint, Michigan, during the peak of the water contamination crisis between 2014 and 2015.

 Truth: Lead found in tap water usually comes from the corrosion of older fixtures (i.e., faucets) or from the solder that connects pipes.
 Lead levels vary in each home depending on that home’s pipes and plumbing fixtures.
 Even if a city’s water report passes lead testing, there could still be lead in a home’s metal water taps, interior water pipes, or the pipes connecting the house to the main water line.
 The only way to know for sure is to have your home tested.
+Even if your tap water doesn’t contain lead, it could contain other harmful contaminants which is why a water filter is recommended.

 Myth #6: Well water isn’t affected by lead.